SteveHartzog/SteveHartzog.io/README.md

 ### Page level configurations

-These configurations can be found within the top section of the each page, see the a post under `_posts` directory for example.
+These configurations can be found within the top section of the each page, see the a post under `src/_posts` directory for example.

 | Property name | Description  |
 ------------ | -------------
 `banner_image` | Specify the image name eg: `sample-banner-image-1.jpg` for banner image for the post.
-Jekyll system tries to locate the image under `assets/images`.
+Jekyll system tries to locate the image under `src/images`.
 So make sure you place all banner images under assets/images.
 `banner_video` | If you want to embed `Youtube/Vimeo` Video or `SoundCloud` audio, Specify the resource within single quotes.
 Please have a look on example post in `_posts/2014-12-14-what-is-nodejs.md` to see how we embed YouTube video.
 `comments` | Set as True/False, if false will disable comments for current page/post.
 `browser_title` | SEO property.
 Use this property if you want to display different browser title other than default page title.
 Please have a look on example post under `_posts/2014-12-14-what-is-nodejs.md` to see how we used the property.